DPmalaviya/Telegram-Reminder-Bot-with-Gemini-pro/README.md

 Contributions are welcome!
 Whether you're fixing bugs, improving functionality, or adding new features, feel free to submit a pull request.

-## Issues and Bug Reports 🐛

-Found a bug or glitch?
-Report it in the "Issues" section, and our team will investigate and address it.

-## Stay Connected 🌐

-Follow us on [Twitter](https://twitter.com/OutOfThisWorldCode) for the latest updates, tips, and more! 🌌🚀

 ## Author 🧑‍💻

 Ms Manager is created with love by Dhruvik Malaviya.